ClearviewSocial/cv-services-template/README.md

 ### Install service dependencies

-* Run the following to install the service dependencies:
+* If the `serverless` command did _not_ install dependencies, run the following to install the service dependencies:

 ```bash
 npm ci